WordPress Maintenance Plans – How to Find the Best One

 - Do you monitor for Malware?

-- If my site is hacked, do you perform the clean or is this an extra charge?
+- If someone hacks my site, will you clean it, or is this an extra charge?

-- How many hours are included in the plan?
+- How many hours does the pan include?

 - Do you do any design services, ex: banner designs?